Henit3/DramaMask/README.md

 # Stealthy Masks

-Wearing masks makes you blend in with the other Masked!
+Enables masks to be worn to hide from enemies by blending in with the Masked!
 Also adds a new type of mask, Drama, which is not haunted unlike its Tragedy and Comedy counterparts, allowing you to use this feature safely!

 They can also be attached to players' faces, allowing you to look identical to Masked enemies and spook your friends!